 Below are some of the pros and cons that expats may experience living in Canada.

 + PRO: Multicultural society that is welcoming to immigrants

 Canada has long been a welcoming country for expats wanting to forge a new life abroad.
-The government’s comparatively open immigration policy is widely publicised, and the country itself was initially built by immigrants; at one point, one in six Canadians was born outside of Canadian borders.
-Similarly, skills shortages in many industries continue to emphasise the need to attract foreign workers to the country.
+The government’s comparatively open immigration policy is widely publicised.
+Skills shortages in many industries continue to drive the need for foreign workers.

-Expats relocating to Canada can thus expect to find multicultural communities accustomed to interacting and integrating with those from abroad; a point that can make a big difference in initially becoming comfortable in one's new environment.
+Expats relocating to Canada can expect to find multicultural communities accustomed to interacting and integrating with those from abroad; a point that can make a big difference when settling in.

 + PRO: A strong employment market

 Because of the sprawling nature of Canada’s landscapes, the climate is incredibly varied.
 Despite the country's awe-inspiring natural beauty, some expats may be put off by the freezing winters.
-Expats may spend a good few months tramping through heavy snows, shovelling driveways and driving on dangerous and icy roads, depending on where they reside.
-Nevertheless, Canadians don't let the weather stop them from enjoying an active outdoor lifestyle and many sports from ice-hockey to skiing are popular winter pursuits.
+Depending on where they reside, expats may spend a few good months tramping through heavy snows, shovelling driveways and driving on dangerously icy roads.
+Nevertheless, Canadians don't let the weather stop them from enjoying an active outdoor lifestyle, and many sports from ice hockey to skiing are popular winter pursuits.

 + PRO: Excellent healthcare

 Canada offers an affordable and high-quality universal healthcare system known as Medicare.
 All citizens and permanent residents are entitled to free health insurance.
 Each province offers different coverage options, with dentistry and optometry usually excluded, so most Canadians also have private health insurance to supplement these costs.
 Individuals are free to choose their own health-service provider, but wait times for certain procedures can be frustratingly long.

 Cost of living in Canada